9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 <br>

 **Guide students to see the importance of sequence in code**.
 Use [Lesson 1 | Warm-up Worksheet][warm-up].
-Students first develop ideas about what each arrow and paint element does in Pixel Bot.
-Working with two programs that vary slightly in sequence, students then predict what Pixel Bot will paint.
-Compare the results of the two programs and reflect on sequence.
+Students develop ideas about what each arrow and paint element does in the Pixel Bot worksheet.
+Students then read the two programs, which have slightly different sequences.
+Students predict what Pixel Bot will paint for each program and compare the results.
+The class reflects on the idea of sequence.
 (15 minutes)

 <br>

 **Demonstrate how a computer executes a program**.
 Draw a Pixel Bot program and grid on the whiteboard (about 3 or 4 lines of code) and work with students to read, step through, and number the code.
 At the same time, trace and paint with the Bot.
 Repeat a few times.
 (10 minutes)